-(1) The revolving credit facility portion of our total borrowings is available, subject to certain conditions, for general corporate purposes of NCM LLC in the ordinary course of business and for other transactions permitted under the senior secured credit facility, and a portion is available for letters of credit.
-Our total capacity under the revolving credit facility was \$175.0 million as of September 27, 2018, December 28, 2017 and September 28, 2017.
-As of September 27, 2018, December 28, 2017 and September 28, 2017, the amount available under our revolving credit facility in the table above, was net of amount outstanding under the revolving credit facility of \$14.0 million, \$12.0 million and \$0.0 million, respectively, and net letters of credit of \$4.8 million in each respective period.
+- by NCM LLC that is not available to satisfy NCM, Inc.'s dividend, income tax, tax receivable payments to NCM LLC's founding members and other obligations. - (2) The revolving credit facility portion of NCM LLC's total borrowings is available, subject to certain conditions, for general corporate purposes of NCM LLC in the ordinary course of business and for other transactions permitted under the senior secured credit facility, and a portion is available for letters of credit.
+NCM LLC's total capacity under the revolving credit facility was \$175.0 million as of September 27, 2018, December 28, 2017 and September 28, 2017.
+As of September 27, 2018, December 28, 2017 and September 28, 2017, the amount available under the NCM LLC revolving credit facility in the table above, was net of amount outstanding under the revolving credit facility of \$14.0 million, \$12.0 million and \$0.0 million, respectively, and net letters of credit of \$4.8 million in each respective period.